yeoyujie/library-management-system/README.md

 4. Start the LMS by running `npm start`.

 That's it!
 You can now start using our LMS to manage your library's books and users.

+> **Note:** It is safe to share your Firebase API keys in general, as they are not meant to be private keys but just identifiers.
+However, if you want to link the LMS to your own Firebase project, you should change the Firebase configuration in the `src/firebase/firebase.js` file.
+> If you encounter any issues or have questions regarding Firebase, please refer to the [Firebase documentation](https://firebase.google.com/docs) for guidance.

 ## Purpose